Livaa/PHP-Custom-Datatypes/README.md

 The main idea:

 Wrap every data into their own relative object.
 An email address shouldn't be a string but an EmailAddress object.
-An Ip adress shoudn't be a string but an IpAdress object.
 An age, an url, a city, a login, a height, a width, an rgb color ... type them all !